fungenomics/HGG-oncohistones/code/01C-ependymal_cells.md

 </details>

-For this analysis, we'll plot separately the CNV profiles of normal cells, malignant cells projected to the ependymal class, and malginant cells with other identities.
+For this analysis, we focus on the two H3.1K27M samples with high proportions of malignant cells.
+We'll plot separately the CNV profiles of normal cells, malignant cells projected to the ependymal class, and malginant cells with other identities.